Willpatbarr/cse210-willbarr/final/FinalProject/ReadMe.txt

 William Barr
 Final Project : Open Ended : CSE 210

+This program runs a game where the player (you) is trying to reach a castle.
+The difficulty selected is how far away the castle is.
+The game is played in encounters.
+Each encounter the player fights or runs from an enemy.
+If the player fights and wins they are given the option to take the weapon and armor of the enemy, if they lose the game is over.
+Everytime the player wins or runs from an encounter they move a certin distance closer to the castle, eventually reaching it, winning the game.

 The quickest way to see everything that the program does is to
 1. type any text in as a name
 2. set difficulty to 1